 Set aside the pumpkins for now.

 To make this ice cream, you’ll only need 3 minutes.
 Just place all the ingredients together in a blender and blend away until you get a creamy ice cream texture.
 That’s it.
-Isn’t it crazy how simple that is?
-This treat is ready to serve so make sure you prep minutes before the kids are ready to eat.
+Isn’t it wild how simple that is?
+This treat is ready to serve, so make sure you prep it minutes before the kids are ready to eat.